Updated on: 17 Jan 2020.

 Q- Can FD interest be less than Saving account interest?

-If the answer is yes, then select threshold limit equal to your 2 months expenses so that you can avoid sweep-out penalty.
+If the answer is yes, then select a threshold limit equal to your 2 months expenses so that you can avoid the sweep-out penalty.
 This will help you to maintain liquidity and earn more return on unused money.

-Did you already know about Auto sweep account?
+Did you already know about the Auto sweep account?
 Do you think it will be helpful for you and do you plan to enable it?
 Let me your views in the comments.